 Sicilian Apple Cake is an easy cake to make.
 In fact, it’s more a little bit of batter holding loads of sweet sliced apples, raisins and toasted pine nuts altogether.
 Finished off with a good dusting of sugar and cinnamon, and you’ve made a cake that is a winner.

 The apples melt into the batter creating an almost custard like filling, and the raisins become all ‘jammy’ and sweet.
-The pine nuts add a little crunch all the way through the cake along with the walnut crust on the outside which makes for a great textured cake.
+The pine nuts add a little crunch all the way through the cake along with the walnut crust on the outside.
+Making our Sicilian Apple Cake not only delicious but a cake with a wonderful texture that makes every bite a new adventure.

 This cake is very moist, and delicious served both hot or cold.
 Serve with some softly whipped cream for a superb dessert.

-You can use whatever apples you like, but we have used Pink Lady apples as they hold well and have a lovely sweet taste for Sicilian apple cake.
+You can use whatever apples you like, but we chose to use Pink Lady apples as they hold well and they added a lovely sweet taste to the Sicilian apple cake.

-The batter is very thin when made.
+Don’t stress the batter is supposed to be very thin when made.
 Pour a third of it into the tin, then top with a third of the apple, raisins and pine nuts, and repeat, finishing with a layer of apples, pine nuts and raisins sprinkled with cinnamon and sugar on the top.

 Watch How To Make Sicilian Apple Cake